-More than 125 volunteersincluding folks from Mennonite Kristen and Scott Hertzog started their YouTube Church USA, Old Order Mennonites and Amish folks-are on hand to ensure things run smoothly.
+More than 125 volunteers including folks from Mennonite Church USA, Old Order Mennonites and Amish folks-are on hand to ensure things run smoothly.

 "What's interesting about it is the consistency," Kristen says.
 "So many Mennonite and Amish people have been with us since day one.
 I absolutely admire that.
 That is a very strong thing."